 - 130. MULTIPLE/MIXED/COMMERCIAL: Step back portions of the upper storeys for buildings higher than 3 storeys.
 The lower storeys should maintain street enclosure.
 Where townhouses are incorporated into the base of the building, express the 2 storey form in the lower tower floors. (illustr.) - 131.
-RETAIL and COMMERCIAL: Provide an enclosed service corridor at the rear of multi-tenant buildings to avoid the need for an outdoor walkway, particularly where visible to the public realm or adjacent to residential uses. - 131.a MID RISE FORMS: Tower separations from corner-to-corner and face-to-face have no minimum distance. - 132.
-HIGH RISE FORMS: Cluster high-rise towers with the highest forms in the core and taper out to lower forms at the outside of the cluster. (illustr.)

-133. HIGH RISE FORMS: Minimize the east-west dimension width to 28 m for shadowing.
+RETAIL and COMMERCIAL: Provide an enclosed service corridor at the rear of multi-tenant buildings to avoid the need for an outdoor walkway, particularly where visible to the public realm or adjacent to residential uses. - 131.a LOW RISE FORMS: Optimize views, light and air for units in low rise buildings by providing minimum separations between buildings to achieve the following: - 1) between a building side and another building side-minimum of 6 m; 2) between a building side and a building front-minimum of 12 m; between a building front and another building front-minimum of 20 m when one of the buildings is 50 m wide or less and a minimum of 24 m wide when one of the buildings is more than 50 m wide. (illustr.) - 131.b MID RISE FORMS: Tower separations from corner-to-corner should be a minimum of 20 m and from face-to-face a minimum of 30 m. - 132.
+HIGH RISE FORMS: Cluster high-rise towers with the highest forms in the core and taper out to lower forms at the outside of the cluster. - 133.
+HIGH RISE FORMS: Minimize the east-west dimension width to 28 m for shadowing.